 For many markets, especially in Europe and North America, sustainability is not just a buzzword; it's a requirement.
 Ask your supplier if they can provide FSC (Forest Stewardship Council) certified wood.
 This proves the material comes from a responsibly managed forest.
 It can be a powerful selling point for your brand.

-Janka hardness test measures the softness of wood.False
+Janka hardness test measures the softness of wood.falsk

 The Janka hardness test measures the resistance of a sample of wood to denting and wear.
 It measures the force required to embed an 11.28mm steel ball halfway into the wood.
 A higher number indicates harder wood.